sjavi4/ShulkerContentCraft/README.md

 Not compatable to unstackable recipes.

-If the shape of the content of the shulker box matches the existing recipe, then it can be crafted.
+Most of the recipe are supported

 Demo video
 https://youtu.be/neqF9gN7WGs